badlydrawnrob/elm-playground/README.md

 > [Here would be a great place for a book!]

+**Have a goal:**

+My goals are not the same as yours; it's a good idea to have a clear vision in mind, which can change as you go.
+For me this is ...

+1. Prototyping a business model
+2. Teaching beginners

-Things I'd love to know if I were to start over:
+If I were to start over, and learn again, I would:

-1. The subset of CompSci for prototyping
+1. Start with [HTDP](https://github.com/badlydrawnrob/racket-playground/tree/master/htdp) and then [Elm](https://www.manning.com/books/elm-in-action)
+2. Learn only a subset of CompSci[^1] (first two chapters of HTDP, for example)
-2. Best practices for `json` and `REST` APIs
+3. Learn the best practices for `http` servers, `json` and `REST` APIs
-3. How to use Ai for learning (and how not to)
+4. Learn how to use Ai as a teacher, or for pair-programming
+5. Learn from a mentor (good habits and what _not_ to do)
-4. How to frame and structure your learning (fail fast, just build!)
+6. Learn how to frame and structure your learning (fail fast, just build!)

 ### Basic commands